rur/treetop/README.markdown

 # Treetop

-### A tool that creates request handlers for nested templates in Go
+### A tool to create request handlers for nested templates in Go

-HTML web applications typically share a lot of structure between endpoints.
-The Go template library supports nested templates<sup>1</sup>.
+HTML web applications share a lot of structure between endpoints.
+The Go [html/template](https://golang.org/pkg/html/template/) library has support for nested templates<sup>1</sup>.
-This is a powerful tool that HTML apps can use to reduce boilerplate.
-Treetop pairs a function with each template so that HTTP endpoints can be constructed for different page configurations.
+This is a powerful tool that web applications can use to reduce boilerplate.
+The Treetop library allows a handlers to be paired with nested templates so that HTTP endpoints can be constructed for different page configurations.